Sustainable Clothing Sourcing and Manufacturing in Vietnam // How to find Ethical and Eco-friendly Garment Manufacturers

 Fast Fashion Competition:

-The persistent allure and market presence of fast fashion, with its quick turnaround times and low prices, remains a significant obstacle to the widespread adoption of sustainable practices.
+The persistent allure and market presence of fast fashion, with its quick turnaround times and low prices, continue to pose a significant obstacle to the widespread adoption of sustainable practices.

-These challenges call for a collaborative effort among manufacturers, brands, regulatory bodies, and consumers to restructure the industry to prioritize ethical practices and environmental sustainability.
+These challenges require a collaborative effort among manufacturers, brands, regulatory bodies, and consumers to restructure the industry, prioritizing ethical practices and environmental sustainability.

 Fast fashion, a term used to describe clothing designs that move quickly from the catwalk to stores to meet new trends, is often associated with negative environmental and ethical impacts.
 Here’s an exploration of why it’s viewed negatively from both dimensions: